ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 along with accession, the name/short name checkboxes should be ticked or if the user prefers to see the names/short names alone, the respective options should be selected.

+|
+|
+|
+|

 C. There are four alternative **display matches** modes:

-  - Default.
-The protein sequence viewer displays “traditional” InterPro matches, supplemented by novel InterPro‐N matches.
+  - Default: the protein sequence viewer displays “traditional” InterPro matches, supplemented by novel InterPro‐N matches.
 When both methods report a match, the InterPro annotation is retained unless the InterPro‐N one is at least 5% longer
-  - InterPro.
-Display only the “traditional” InterPro annotations
+  - InterPro: displays only the “traditional” InterPro annotations
-  - InterPro-N. Display only InterPro-N predictions
+  - InterPro-N: displays only InterPro-N predictions
-  - Stacked.
-When both InterPro and InterPro-N report a match, both annotations are displayed vertically stacked.
+  - Stacked: when both InterPro and InterPro-N report a match, both annotations are displayed vertically stacked.
 This is the optimal display mode for visual comparison of coexisting InterPro and InterPro‐N matches, but please note it may result in a crowded view of the domain viewer showing a high number of annotations.

 D. **Save as image** allows to take a snapshot of the viewer and is saved as an image (.png).